“But I Had a Happy Childhood”: Why Therapists Go Back to the Past

 As Bessel van der Kolk writes in The Body Keeps the Score, trauma lives in the body.

-You might not remember being dismissed, ignored, or overburdened—but your body does.
+We may not consciously remember being dismissed, ignored, or overwhelmed — but the body often does.

-That collapse into shame after setting a boundary.
+• That sinking feeling after setting a boundary.

-Childhood isn’t just a history.
-It’s a somatic inheritance.
+Childhood isn’t just a chapter in our history — it’s a somatic inheritance.

 Final Reflection:

-We go back to honor the child who had to adapt to survive.
+We go back to honour the child who adapted in the best way they could.

-And we do it with compassion—so that healing doesn’t mean forgetting, but remembering with kindness and reclaiming what was lost.
+And we do it with care — because healing isn’t about forgetting.
+It’s about remembering with kindness and reclaiming what may have been lost along the way.

 References & Further Reading